Anadenanthera

 Anadenanthera is a genus of South American trees in the Legume family, Fabaceae.
-The genus contains two to four species, including A. colubrina and A. peregrina.
-These trees respectively are known to the western world primarily as sources of the hallucinogenic snuffs vilca/cebil and yopo/cohoba.
+The genus contains two species, A. colubrina and A. peregrina.
+These trees are known to the western world primarily as sources of the hallucinogenic snuffs vilca/cebil and yopo/cohoba.

+A 2024 molecular marker study of few hundred specimens sampled across Brazil and lowland Bolivia supports a four-species hypothesis (A. colubrina (Vell.)
+Brenan, A. macrocarpa (Benth.)
+Brenan, A. peregrina (L.) Speg., and A. falcata (Benth.)
+Speg) for the Anadenanthera genus as opposed to a two-species, four-variety hypothesis.

 The main active constituent of Anadenanthera is bufotenin.